yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

 ## Great Cafes ⭐️⭐️

-Cafes that I would probably detour to visit if I pass through the area.
+Cafes that I would probably detour 20-30 mins to visit.

 ### Main Street Commissary - Singapore